Ecommerce packaging: The ultimate guide

 If you sell something that is light and not fragile, a plastic mailing bag, a poly mailer, or Tyvek envelope can be a great choice.
 Bags and envelopes are lightweight, strong, easy to store, and self-sealing.
 They work well for shipping small clothing orders.
 You can also place a small, boxed item inside an envelope or bag instead of over-boxing it.
 As an added benefit, these mailers are waterproof.

 Unfortunately, most plastic bags and Tyvek envelopes are not recyclable.
-You may find some options that are, but these are not always as strong.
+You may find some options that are, but these methods are not always as strong.

 Padded mailers